Aid Priorities in Fragile and Conflict-Affected Contexts

 Russell Watkins/Department for International Development.
 CC BY 2.0. https://flic.kr/p/szUcak

-Our panel of experts will examine what the evidence shows about the record of humanitarian and development assistance, including the persistent challenges of delivering aid effectively in these environments.
-It will consider the tensions donors face between directing aid to where need is greatest and the practical difficulties of operating where conflict may be ongoing and state systems are weakest.
-A central theme will be how to support country ownership in contexts where institutions are contested or fragile.
+Our panel of experts examined what the evidence shows about the record of humanitarian and development assistance, including the persistent challenges of delivering aid effectively in these environments.
+It considered the tensions donors face between directing aid to where need is greatest and the practical difficulties of operating where conflict may be ongoing and state systems are weakest.
+A central theme was how to support country ownership in contexts where institutions are contested or fragile.

-The session will highlight priority issues for policymakers, practitioners, and researchers based on the emerging evidence.
-There will be time for an audience Q&A at the end of the webinar.
+The session highlighted priority issues for policymakers, practitioners, and researchers based on the emerging evidence.

 Speakers: